 <INSERT Chart 1 here>

 Algorithmic profiling can be defined as ‘the process of “discovering” correlations between data in databases that can be used to identify and represent a human or nonhuman subject (individual or group) and/or the application of profiles (sets of correlated data) to individuate and represent a subject or to identify a subject as a member of a group or category’.
 Profiling essentially enables the extraction of information about a subject (individual or a group) based on the detection of patterns of relevant correlations between data in databases.
 These correlations are established between known characteristics of the profiled subject (such as age, gender, nationality, etc) and inferred attributes (for example, personal preferences or any type of risk) based on what similar subjects have done in the past.
 Thus, the objective of this process is usually to predict unknown traits about the profiled subjects based on historical data.
 In the field of migration management, profiling is most often used to predict the potential risk level of a migrant in terms of security or irregular immigration (that is, whether they are likely to disrespect the legal requirements of their immigration status, if granted) to decide whether to grant or refuse it.
 For example, if in the previous x years a y percentage of visa-exempt travellers of a specific demographic group (for example of a certain age, gender and nationality) were denied entry at the borders, this correlation, if projected in the future, may lead to the assumption that future applicants of the same group will be equally likely to be refused entry.
-In ETIAS, what constitutes a security, irregular migration or high epidemic risk is specified by the Commission in a delegated and an implementing act based on statistics derived from the EES, particularly on rates of overstaying, from ETIAS itself and information provided by Member States concerning specific security risks/threats and [???AQ: please check - are items (a)–(d) missing?
-Or should the letters (e) and (f) following be deleted???] e) abnormal rates of overstaying and of entry refusals; and finally, f) information provided by Member States, the European Centre for Disease Prevention and Control and World Health Organization regarding high epidemic risks.
+In ETIAS, what constitutes a security, irregular migration or high epidemic risk is specified by the Commission in a delegated and an implementing act based on statistics derived from the EES and from ETIAS indicating abnormal rates of overstaying and of entry or travel authorisation refusals, correlations between the two systems, evidenced-based information provided by Member States indicating security, irregular immigration and high epidemic risks, as well as epidemiological information provided by the ECDC and the WHO. .
 The known characteristics of ETIAS applicants that will be correlated with the above types of risks will consist of one or more of the following demographic and socio-economic indicators, namely: age range, sex, nationality, country and city of residence, educational level and occupation group.
 Based on the analysis of these correlations, the ETIAS Central Unit, a dedicated unit of the EBCG Agency, establishes screening rules based on which the system will automatically predict whether a visa-exempt traveller poses any of the aforementioned risks.
 The types of risks and the associated correlations with the aforementioned risk indicators must be revised at least every six months (or sooner whenever necessary).
 Overall, the use of profiling in this context aims to add an additional layer of risk assessment by predicting the potential risk level of unknown yet potentially dangerous visa-exempt travellers.